4th June 2014

 fortnight in Townsville, Ms Kilroy said.
 These are predominantly

-over-represented in TWCC, and these women have experienced high
+in TWCC, and these women have experienced high levels of violence

 A great majority of them cannot read or write.